JonKragh/knockthrough/README.md

 #knockthrough.js

-A simple debugging tool to visualize knockoutjs binding issues.
+A simple debugging tool for knockoutjs.

-Possibly more debugging tools and visualizations in the future.
+Features:

+- **Binding Debugging**
+ - catch and display binding errors
+ - highlights the element with the binding error
+ - shows the binding error message
+ - shows a datacontext dump for the element
+- **Debug Hidden Element Issues**
+ - checkbox to display elements hidden by the "visible" binding
+ - shows the binding that hid the element
+ - shows a datacontext dump for the element

 [Test it out here](http://htmlpreview.github.io/?https://github.com/JonKragh/knockthrough/blob/master/default.htm) (click on the red boxes to see the broken bindings).